conduitio-labs/conduit-connector-mysql/README.md

           # Type: bool
           # Required: no
           cdc.disableLogs: "false"
+          # Same as Tables, but it applies to the Change Data Capture (CDC)
+          # process.
+When defined, it overrides the Tables parameter for CDC.
+          # Type: string
+          # Required: no
+          cdc.tables: ""
           # Controls whether the snapshot is done.
           # Type: bool
           # Required: no